 Despite recent peace agreements, the conflict that ravaged the Democratic Republic of Congo for decades lingers on.
 North Kivu, in the east of the country, is still a tinderbox, and it is ordinary families who frequently find themselves caught in the crossfire between government troops and rebel factions.
 Communities in North Kivu live in constant fear of looting, theft, abduction, torture and sexual violence.
 It is women who are most at risk.
 It is women who are stepping up to conquer their fear and put protection plans in place.

 During three years, with support from the Music Circle, Oxfam worked with vulnerable communities to set up a network of protection committees that helped to make North Kivu a safer place to live.
 Oxfam also provided access to health care and legal aid for survivors of violence and, through workshops and human rights campaigns, they made sure that the stigma of reporting sexual violence becomes a thing of the past.

-Building relationships with rebel and military authorities —often the abusers— has been a huge step forward for the protection committees.
+Including local traditional authorities in the training of the committees and building relationships with rebel and military authorities —often the abusers— has been a huge step forward for the protection committees.
 As have the regular training sessions and public campaigns on women’s rights.

 Louise has fled fighting several times.
 She and her family were living in hiding in the bush when her husband and three of her children fell ill and died.
 Louise and her surviving children now live in Buporo camp, where she is president of Oxfam’s hygiene committee and a member of the Women’s Forum supported by Oxfam’s wider programme in the region.